|

 BIBLE BOWL

-Bible Bowl continues the winter semester this Sunday, starting at 5:30 p.m., through February 26.
+The Bible Bowl winter semester continues Sunday January 18.
+Parents, be sure to get your kids to the memory room (which opens at 5) in plenty of time for the 5:30 p.m. start.
+Bible Bowl is usually done by about 6:30.
 Bible Bowl is our scripture memory program for children from 4 years old through 4th grade.
-BB takes place twice per year in September-October and January-February, eight weeks each semester, and the program has run for more than 35 years.
+BB takes place twice per year in September-October and January-February, eight weeks each semester, and the program has run for almost 40 years.
 Each week during the Bible Bowl season, parents and Bible Bowlers can access the quiz questions for the upcoming Sunday here.
 You can also see a page full of BB pics here.
-And parents - check here for other important documents, such as ABC verses, point system, memory books, etc. WEEK 4– January 29th, 2023
+And parents - check here for other important documents, such as ABC verses, point system, memory books, etc. BB coaches and kids fall 2025, semi annual goofy shot